trilitech/umami-v1/docs/operative/project_plan.md

 # Ref-Wallet - Project Roadmap

-> as of Oct 2020

-This is the **Project** Roadmap, which plans the progress of the development efforts of the Ref-Wallet.
+This is the **Project** Roadmap, which plans the progress of the development efforts of Umami.

 ## Projected Milestones: